Choosing your bed sheets is almost as important as choosing your mattress.

 Both percale and sateen sheets will elevate your nighttime routine.
 These are grownup bedroom accessories, not the sheets of yesteryear made of more pilling than cotton.
 With that said, here are the most prevalent differences between the two:

-Read on to determine which set of sheets is right for your bed, and your head.
+RRead on to determine which sheet set is right for your bed, and your head.

 Because of the tight weave, percale sheets feel impossibly smooth to the touch.

 Percale fabric sheets have a minimum thread count of 180 and are usually made with extra-long-staple or long-staple cotton, which feels softer than short-staple cotton.
-Percale’s simple tight-knit weave pattern makes the sheets durable, so you can enjoy breakfast in bed without worrying about straining your bedding.
+Percale sheets are made up of a one-over-one under weave.
+This tight-knit percale weave pattern makes the sheets durable so you can enjoy breakfast in bed without worrying about straining your bed linen.

 Percale fabric devotees typically live in warmer climates and swear by these sheets during the sticky summer months.

-If you’re looking to up your sheet game, consider the pros of percale:
+IIf you’re looking to up your cotton sheet game, consider the pros of percale:

-Percale sheets definitely have more benefits than drawbacks, but they may not be right for you.
+PPercale bed sheets definitely have more benefits than drawbacks, but they may not be right for you, depending on what you’re looking for.
+Here are some potential cons to percale bed sheets:

 If the idea of wrinkles in your bed makes you want to scream, percale sheets may not be ideal, unless you plan to iron them out every night.

-If you live in a climate where temps dip below freezing, you may want to skip the freshly pressed matte finish of percale sheets, opting for sateen fabric sheets instead.
+If you live in a climate where temps dip below freezing, you may want to skip the freshly pressed matte finish of If you live in a climate where temps dip below freezing, you may want to skip the freshly pressed matte finish of percale bed sheets, opting for sateen fabric sheets instead.

-Made with 100% cotton, sateen sheets look and feel luxurious, with a heavier finish that produces more sheen than matte.
-Sateen sheets are made with a thicker yarn size and looser weave than percale, creating that cocoon-like state cold weather sleepers love.
+Made with 100% cotton, sateen sheets look and feel luxurious, with a heavier finish that produces more sheen than Made with 100% cotton fiber, sateen sheets look and feel luxurious, with a heavier finish that produces more sheen than matte.
+Sateen sheets are made with a thicker yarn size and looser weave than percale.
+Using a one-yard under, three or four yards over weave, sateen is able to create that cocoon-like state cold weather sleepers love.

-If sateen sheets sound like the kind of bedding you didn’t know you needed, you’re not alone.
+If sateen sheets sound like the kind of bed linen you didn’t know you needed, you’re not alone.
 Some pros of sateen bedding include:

 However, one of the most sought-after benefits of sateen sheets—warmth—is also its biggest drawback for sleepers who tend to run hot in the night.
 These sheets also may pill or snag more easily than percale because of their slippery, silky texture.